This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Eid-Milad-un-Nabi or Eid-e-Milad marks the birth of the Islamic Prophet Muhammad.
 It is considered an important day for Muslims all across India as it is a reminder of the kindness, compassion and teachings of the Holy Prophet.
 The teaching of Prophet Muhammad proves to be valuable to the community.
 The festival is also known as Nabi Day, Mawlid, Muhammad’s Birthday, or the Prophet’s Birthday.

 As we draw nearer to the commemoration of this inspiring event, here are the dates and festivities that take place during Eid Milad.

-Eid Milad will be observed on 19 October as a public holiday in India.
+Public holiday for Milad un Nabi was observed in India on September 28 last year.
 Since it is a gazetted holiday in India, Islamic stores, businesses, schools, universities, colleges, academic institutions and several marketing stores remain closed or have reduced opening hours on this day.
 Government offices, post offices and banks are also subject to a holiday.

 How is Milad un Nabi celebrated in India?

 In India, relics of Muhammad are displayed after morning prayers in Jammu and Kashmir at Hazratbal Shrine.
 Grand religious meetings, rallies and parades are also held in places like Hyderabad.

 The festivities start one day prior to the festival and end on the following day.
 Several places across the country are lit, including streets, mosques, shrines and residential areas, with colourful lights.
 People carry green flags in their hands and tie ribbons on their wrists to celebrate Prophet Muhammad’s teachings.
 The colour green represents Islam and paradise.
 People wear new clothes, observe prayers, and exchange greetings.
 Eid Milad in India is incomplete without friends, families and relatives sharing sweets among themselves, including Sheer Kurma and Sevaiyan.